bootchk/testGimpScriptFuBinding/readme.md

 # Running

    - Start GIMP in a console.
-   - Open some image file
+   - Open some image file (to enable the plugin TODO fix that)
    - Choose Test>ScriptFu binding...

+???
+Uses the current image?
+- More thorough testing if the image has vectors
+, the plugin often uses image and layer with ID 1

 Expect no dialog, there are no choices for you to make.

-Expect many error dialogs, but those are usually from failed procedures, not failed bindings.
+Expect many error dialogs, but those are usually from failed procedures that by the test design should fail, not failed bindings.

 Expect a sequence of all "Pass" to print on the console.
-"Pass" means the test succeeded and the binding behaves as expected.
+"Pass" means the test succeeded and the binding behaves as expected, not that the PDB procedure call necessarily passed.

 You will also see interspersed log messages, from GIMP and GimpFu (WARNING and CRITICAL log messages cannot be supressed.)
+If you really want to follow along, export G_MESSAGES_DEBUG=scriptfu, and then all INFO and DEBUG messages from scriptfu will be interspersed also.

 A "Fail" demands action.
-When GIMP has changed, eliminating a deficiency of GIMP, then update this plugin to expect the new behavior of GIMP.
+When GIMP has changed, eliminating or adding a deficiency of GIMP, then update this plugin to expect the new wrong behavior of GIMP, or fix GIMP.

 It is also possible that the support machinery (GimpFu) has changed, giving a false "Fail".
-Then also update this plugin.
+Then also update this plugin for the new behavior, or fix the machinery.

 # See also